epfl-ada/ada-2023-project-thedogues1815/README.md

 #### **Part I**: Was COVID a hot topic during lockdown?
 - *Datasets used:* Aggregated_timeseries & Conspiracy_dataset

-*Goal:* Identify a methodology to extract articles related to COVID-19 misinformation. progressive zoom in the Wikipedia COVID fake news and theories landscape: Assess how relevant fake news and theories were, and more in-depth about Covid fake news, and then about the main categories of fake news.
+*Goal:* Identify a methodology to extract articles related to COVID-19 misinformation.
+Progressive zoom in the Wikipedia COVID fake news and theories landscape: Assess how relevant fake news and theories were, and more in-depth about Covid fake news, and then about the main categories of fake news.

 *Method:*
 - *Action 1.1:*